flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/pedestal/console.md

 - The sidesticks unlock
 - The autopilot disengages
-- The AUTO FLT AP OFF alert triggers.
+- The AUTO FLT AP OFF alert triggers

 Each sidestick has two controls: